-6. Timeline : Five yearly milestones track PHILOMAIDS scientific progress, by monitoring and allowing timely changes..
+6. Timeline : Five yearly milestones will track PHILOMAIDS’ scientific progress by monitoring and allowing timely changes.

-(M1) in the workshop constitutes set-up the team and updates the research plan with the Team insights; M2 is the Academy of Care shows the first collective activity and the paper emerging from it .
-M3, the third workshop serves as mid-term review where a contingency plan can emerge; M4 checks the timeliness of the project and evaluates the specialised peer-review feedback.
-M5 with conferences can track the reception and impact, allowing a reflection and possible new venues for research.
+M1 in the workshop will constitute the set-up of the team and update the research plan with the team insights.
+M2 is the Academy of Care, where the first collective activities and the paper emerging from it will be presented.
+M3, the third workshop, will serve as a mid-term review where contingency plans can be implemented if necessary; M4 checks the project timelines and evaluates the specialised peer-review feedback.
+M5 with conferences will track the reception and impact, allowing a reflection and possible new avenues for research.